huynhtrungcip/Round-Robin-scheduling/README.md

 ## License 📝

-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.
 See the [LICENSE](LICENSE) file for details.

 ## Author ✍️